rust-lang/surveys/surveys/micro/2025-06-compiler-performance.md

 ### How many cores does your computer have?

-Please count physical CPU cores, not including hyperthreads.
+Please enter the number of "hardware threads" (including hyperthreads).
 If you do not know what are hyperthreads, just enter a number of cores that you think your computer has.

 Type: select one (optional)